EN | |

 The entire procedure should take around 30 minutes

-1. The examination will be performed only when the patient is asleep after intravenous sedation or monitored anaesthesia care administered by anaesthesiologist, to avoid any discomfort.
-The anaesthesiologists participate in providing anaesthetic opinions to patients prior to the endoscopy.
-During the procedure, they will constantly monitor the stability of vital signs including pulse, breathe, blood pressure, to preserve the vitality of important organ functions.
-Monitored anaesthesia care is a special alternative for patients that require maximum comfort and safety.
+1. To avoid any discomfort, intravenous sedation or anaesthesiologist monitored anaesthesia care will be carried out, and the examination will only be performed when the patient is fully asleep..
+Anaesthesiologists will participate in providing anaesthetic opinions to patients prior to the endoscopy.
+During the procedure, they will constantly monitor the stability of vital signs including pulse, breathing, and blood pressure to ensure the vitality of important organ functions.

 2. Doctor will apply some lubricant to the anal region.
 A flexible colonoscope with a diameter of around 1.5cm will then be introduced by the endoscopist through the anus to examine the colon.

-3. The colonoscopy allows the doctor to take a biopsy or remove polyps during the procedure.
+3. The doctor may take a biopsy or remove polyps during the procedure.

 4. During the endoscopy process, a small amount of air insufflation is applied to visualize the colon images.
 It is normal to have cramps and a feeling of wanting to go to the toilet.
 An alternative gas that can be pumped into the colon during colonoscopy is carbon dioxide (CO2).
 Unlike air, CO2 is very rapidly reabsorbed into the body from the colon, about 150 times faster than air.